Tesla Solar Roof Is Not A Serious Product

 Is Tesla going to have tile level electronics?
 How is the Company going to isolate problems on the roof?
 How will Tesla be able to isolate and fix cell/tile or distribution system failures?
 How will Tesla provide lightning protection for the system?
 What is the grounding architecture?

-From the tile imagery on Tesla website (see below), it appears that the Solar Roof tiles do not overlap on the sides but only at the top and the bottom.
+From the tile imagery on Tesla's website (see below), it appears that the Solar Roof tiles do not overlap on the sides but only at the top and the bottom.
 Unless the tile design is different from what is shown, it is unclear how this design would stop water and snow from seeping underneath.
 It is also unknown what layers of protection exists below the tiles to avoid seepage and how Tesla plans to ventilate the tiles to reduce operating temperature.

 In addition, it is unknown how the Company will run high voltage DC wiring next to potentially flammable roofing materials without substantially increasing the fire risk.
 It is also unknown how Tesla will meet all the regulatory and safety standards for such a deployment.

-It is quite telling that no specs on the Solar Roof are available on Tesla website.
+It is quite telling that no specs on the Solar Roof are available on Tesla's website.
 If the product is really set for release this year, one would think that at least some minimal specs would be available now.
 Given the lack of any meaningful disclosures, we are very skeptical that Tesla has a solid design.

 All in all, there are many questions about the Solar Roof and few answers.
 The lack of information, we suspect, is indicative of the early stage of the product design cycle.
 We need to see the details of the entire design before we will be able to assess the practicability of it.

-In terms of process, any installations done in the near term with these alpha grade products would likely need special waivers and have to be hand walked through permitting process in lenient jurisdictions.
+In terms of process, any installations done in the near term with these alpha grade products would likely need special waivers and have to be hand-walked through permitting process in lenient jurisdictions.
 We expect that this process will be very expensive and uneconomical for Tesla.

 We find it fascinating that even the connector for the tile was not shown in any of the press photos but there is an "ORDER" button of the Company's Solar Roof web page.

-So, how is Tesla going to sell these tiles if product is still under development and the specs are not even available?
+So, how is Tesla going to sell these tiles if the product is still under development and the specs are not even available?

 As with all things Musk, Tesla will go vertical!

 Once again, the Tesla model is not that of a traditional manufacturer but that of a hybrid manufacturer and installer.
 We have discussed in the past the absurdness of choosing a national residential installer business model.
-We do not believe it makes sense for a high overhead public company to complete with low overhead local and regional installer.
+We do not believe it makes sense for a high overhead public company to compete with a low overhead local and regional installer.

 But, why does Tesla want to go this way?